St Stephen's Anglican Church, Newtown: Cemetery

 The Camperdown Cemetery was established in 1848 on about 13 acres of the 240 acres granted to Governor Bligh, known as the Camperdown Estate.
 This was the first privately owned and operated Anglican cemetery in Sydney.
 It was the main cemetery for Sydney from 1849 to 1867.
 During this time it received over 15,000 interments and was the subject of a state government select committee inquiry.
 This inquiry was convened to address the mismanagement of a number of cemeteries within Sydney and it found that the accusations directed at the Camperdown Cemetery were founded.
 Sale of plots was terminated in 1867 and it closed in 1868 but a trickle of burials continued until c.
 1920s-1940s (sources conflict on the end date), these being within family and pre-purchased plots and crypts).

 Following its closure, the cemetery fell into disrepair.
-It was reduced in size in the 1950s when Camperdown Memorial Rest Park was established, comprising two distinct sections: the St. Stephens Church and graveyard (within a six foot high sandstone wall) and the Camperdown Memorial Rest Park (without the wall), treated as broadly grassed open space with pockets of tree planting, and, directly south of the graveyard wall, a children's play ground area.
-The Church and graveyard have been managed since the 1970s by the Camperdown Cemetery Trust and the Camperdown Memorial Rest Park is managed by Marrickville Council.
+It was reduced in size in the 1950s when Camperdown Memorial Rest Park was established, comprising two distinct sections: the St. Stephens Church and remaining area of cemetery (within a six foot high sandstone wall) and the Camperdown Memorial Rest Park (without the wall), treated as broadly grassed open space with pockets of tree planting, and, directly south of the graveyard wall, a children's play ground area.
+The remaining area of cemetery has been managed since the 1970s by the Camperdown Cemetery Trust and the Camperdown Memorial Rest Park is managed by Marrickville Council.